SKashyap/BazelStudy/CrossCompilation.md

 # Integrate a cross-compilation toolchain to this project (build for eVocore P8700 cpu)

-Older Bazel : Crosstool and toolchains
+- Older Bazel : Crosstool and toolchains.
-New Bazel : Platforms and toolchains.
+- New Bazel : Platforms and toolchains.
+- cross-compile guide for MIPS : https://mipsym.github.io/mipsym/CrossCompile.html

 ## Steps involved
 - How do you identify a platform?
 How do you identify a new target platform?
 Is it a new cpu architecture?
 New Os?
 New compiler flags?